John Tait (runner): Biography

 Tait also set world indoor records for 880 yards (1:54) in 1909, 1,000 yards (2:14), and 1.5 miles (6:52) in 1910, and established Canadian records at 3 and 5 miles.
 He remained a devoted amateur and worked throughout his athletic career, running for the West End YMCA of Toronto from 1902 to 1914.
 Overseeing his career during the "Y" days was YMCA elder and his older brother Will Tait, a coach on the 1908 Canadian Olympic Team and later manager of the Edmonton Gradettes women's basketball team from 1924 to 1936 (which served as the junior/feeder team to the world-famous Edmonton Grads).
 Jack Tait was also a founding member of the Balmy Beach Harriers Club in 1905, where he and other members of the West End Y and Canadian Olympic teams would set up residence - starting in the Y's 'Marathon House' on the shores of Lake Ontario - and a full training camp all summer, near the bottom of Silver Birch Ave. and the boardwalk, in Toronto's east-end Beach neighborhood.

 "Smiling Jack" was well known among fellow athletes and fans throughout North America for his raw speed and talent, public sense of fair play, and for his legendary humour.
 After he ran his 'slowish', tactical 4:47 to win that Festival of the Empire mile championship, Tait confessed to a group of English reporters: "I'm telling you, boys, if I'd run a mile like that in my own country, I'd be shot.
 They actually accused me of using my brains out there today.
 Can you imagine?"
 Funny indeed, as between 1909 and 1913, he ran the mile on four separate occasions in 4:22, almost fifty years before the 4-minute barrier was finally broken.

-Tait counted among his close friends and teammates the likes of Mr. Longboat, Alfred Shrubb, and Bobby Kerr, journalists Doug Laurie and Lou Marsh, and the great American middle distance stars Abel Kiviat, George Bonhag, and Mel Shepherd.
-Kiviat remained the world's oldest living Olympic medalist through the 1984 Games in Los Angeles.
-Astonishingly, after more than 60 years passed since they last saw each other, Kiviat paid tribute to his great friendship and rivalry with Tait—citing the support and encouragement he received as a naive 17-year-old from the "older runner with the big heart"—during a televised interview with Johnny Carson on The Tonight Show.
-All Carson asked Kiviat was: "Of all those great athletes you were around, like Jim Thorpe, who do you remember most?"
+Notable friends and teammates of Tait's also include Alfred Shrubb, Bobby Kerr, journalists Doug Laurie and Lou Marsh, and American middle distance runners Abel Kiviat, George Bonhag, and Mel Shepherd.
+After over 60 years apart, Kiviat paid tribute to his great friendship and rivalry with Tait—citing the support and encouragement he received as a naive 17-year-old from the "older runner with the big heart"—during a televised interview with Johnny Carson on The Tonight Show, in response to the question, "Of all those great athletes you were around, like Jim Thorpe, who do you remember most?"